 buildTeslaModelS({ length: 196, width: 86, wheelbase: 116, getTyrePressure: function () { let tyrePressure = 20 // Evaluated after doing a few complex computations! return tyrePressure }, getRemCharging: function () { let remCharging = 20 // Evaluated after doing a few complex computations! return remCharging }, turningCircle: 10 })

-The compiler gives the following error:
+The compiler will throw the following error:

 Argument of type